hartwigmedical/hmftools/serve/README.md

-NONSENSE_OR_FRAMESHIFT  | Only frameshifts or nonsense mutations are valid for this range SPLICE | Only splice mutations are valid for this range INFRAME | Any inframe INDEL (insert or delete) is valid for this range INFRAME_DELETION | Only inframe DELs are valid for this range INFRAME_INSERTION | Only inframe insertions are valid for this range MISSENSE | Only missense mutations are valid for this range ANY | Any of the above mutations are valid for this range (synonymous mutations and other types of mutations are still excluded).
+NONSENSE_OR_FRAMESHIFT  | Only frameshifts or nonsense mutations are valid for this range SPLICE | Only splice mutations are valid for this range INFRAME | Any inframe INDEL (insert or delete) is valid for this range INFRAME_DELETION | Only inframe deletions are valid for this range INFRAME_INSERTION | Only inframe insertions are valid for this range MISSENSE | Only missense mutations are valid for this range ANY | Any of the above mutations are valid for this range (synonymous mutations and other types of mutations are still excluded).